The Sun '£9.50' holidays

 The Sun's headline of 'holidays from £9.50' looks stunning, and with park holidays costing in the £100s, the savings can be huge.
 While undeniably good value, truthfully, they're never actually £9.50 all-in.
 Here's why...

-• The basic price is from £9.50, but you need to add on the price of the papers, and you'll need to pay for at least four people.
+The basic price is from £9.50, but you need to add on the cost of the papers (from £6 total) or the price of The Sun Club membership (£1.99 for one-month), and you'll need to pay for at least four people.
 Though the basic cost indeed starts from £9.50 per person for three or four nights, when you factor in extras, it mounts up.

-For example, you always have to pay for at least four people, even if only two of you are going.
-This means you'll pay at least £38 for accommodation, along with £5.50 for five newspapers (from £1.10 each).
-Online bookings add a £3 fee, or if you're booking by post, you'll need to factor in 85p for a second class stamp to send in your form – so your minimum spend will be £44.35.
+For example, you always have to pay for a minimum of four people, even if only two of you are going.
+This means you'll pay at least £38 for accommodation.
+Online bookings then add a £3.20 fee, or if you're booking by post, you'll need to factor in 87p for a second-class stamp to send in your form.

-Plus, not all parks have a basic rate of £9.50 per person – these range in price from £9.50 to £59.50 per person, depending on which park you want to go to, the accommodation type and the dates you choose.
+Not all parks have a basic rate of £9.50 per person.
+These range in price from £9.50 to £49.50 per person, depending on which park you want to go to, the accommodation type and the dates you choose.
 The parks have two price bands – Band A (the cheaper one) and Band B. You'll be able to see the price of your chosen park when browsing the different parks online.

-• Bed linen can cost extra.
-Bed linen and blankets are not included at all of the holiday parks – only 80 of them.
+Bed linen can cost extra.
+Bed linen and blankets are not included at all the holiday parks – over 80 of them do.
 You should take your own if you can, otherwise most parks offer bed linen and blankets for hire.

 It's also worth knowing cots, cot sides and high chairs may also require a supplement.

-• Entertainment cost on average £6-£7 per person.
+Entertainment costs on average £6 to £7 per person.
 Parks offering entertainment programmes may charge for optional entertainment passes.
-Though, over 250 parks offer free entertainment passes on selected dates.
+Though, over 200 parks offer free entertainment passes on selected dates.

 How to book your Sun '£9.50' holiday

-1. Buy the paper, collect your tokens & form
+Buy the paper, collect your tokens & form, OR sign up to Sun Club for a month

-To book your holiday, you need to collect five unique tokens or codewords, from two different days' papers, printed every day from Saturday 29 March until Thursday 17 April in The Sun (£1.10 on weekdays, £1.50 on Saturdays) and The Sun on Sunday (£1.80).
+Option 1.
+Collect five codewords, from five different days' papers, printed every day until Thursday 29 January in The Sun (£1.20 on weekdays, £1.60 on Saturdays) and The Sun on Sunday (£1.90).
+Therefore, the last day you can start collecting is Sunday 25 January.

-You can book online using the codewords on your tokens, or by printing a booking form and filling in the information described below.
-These holidays are always popular, so have everything ready to roll as soon as you get the second token.
-Booking opens on Wednesday 2 April.
+You can book online (£3.20 booking fee) using the codewords on your tokens, or by printing a booking form and filling in the information described below.
+These holidays are always popular, so have everything ready to roll as soon as you get the fifth token.
+General booking opens on Wednesday 14 January.

-MSE Forumites have a thread on The Sun £9.50 holidays which has handy tips and tricks for booking your trip – it could be worth having a look here beforehand too.
+MSE Forumites have a thread on The Sun £9.50 hols which has handy tips and tricks for booking your trip – it could be worth having a look here beforehand too.

-2. Choose your preferred dates & parks – though you may not get to decide exactly when & where you go
+Choose your preferred dates & parks, though you may not get to decide exactly when/where you go

 When booking, you'll be asked to specify FOUR dates and FOUR parks/areas you'd like to visit.